-Based on consultation with USFWS and NOAA, no protected aquatic species have been identified in the alternative's footprint; therefore, no adverse impacts to protected aquatic species would not occur.
+Based on consultation with USFWS, no protected aquatic species have been identified in the alternative's footprint; therefore, no adverse impacts to protected aquatic species are anticipated.

 Although piping plover and red knot are found in St. Mary Parish, suitable habitat for these species is not present in the alternative.
 Most of the proposed construction work in uplands would be located on a previously developed 0.54-acre parcel.
-Adverse impacts to protected terrestrial species would not occur from the alternative.
+Adverse impacts to protected terrestrial species is not anticipated from the alternative.

-No critical habitat for any protected species is located within the alternative; therefore, the alternative would not have adverse effects to designated critical habitat.
+No critical habitat for any protected species is located within the alternative; therefore, the alternative would not be expected to have adverse effects to designated critical habitat.